Reproduction and Replication of an Adversarial Stylometry Experiment: Related Works

 \section{Related Works}

-Following \citet{brennan2012adversarial}, we refer to techniques that aim to frustrate authorship attribution as using \emph{adversarial stylometry}.
+Following \citet{brennan2012adversarial}, we refer to techniques that aim to frustrate authorship attribution as adversarial stylometry.
 The goal of adversarial stylometry is to hide distinguishing elements of one's writing style while still communicating successfully.
 Ideally, the use of style obfuscation techniques should not leave conspicuous traces \citep{potthast2016author}.

 In their seminal study, \citet{brennan2012adversarial} examine three strategies for obscuring an author's writing style.
-Two of the strategies count as manual, one as automated.
-The \textit{obfuscation} strategy simply instructs an author to write differently than they ordinarily would.
-The \textit{imitation} strategy tells an author to write differently by imitating the idiosyncratic writing style of a different author.
-The third, automated strategy is known as \textit{round-trip translation} (or ``back translation") strategy takes advantage of machine translation software and translates the original prose to one or multiple intermediate language(s) before returning to the original language.
-The effectiveness of these three strategies were evaluated on a corpus derived from a field experiment (described in Section~\ref{sec: ebg}). \citet{brennan2012adversarial} report that the two manual interventions caused the performance of their most effective authorship attribution model to approach or fall below chance level.
+Two of these strategies are manual: \textit{obfuscation}, in which an author simply writes differently than they ordinarily would; and \textit{imitation}, in which an author emulates the idiosyncratic style of a different author.
+The third, automated strategy is known as \textit{round-trip translation} (or ``back translation'').
+This strategy takes advantage of machine translation software and translates the original prose to one or more intermediate languages before returning to the original language.
+The effectiveness of these three strategies was evaluated using a corpus derived from a field experiment (described in Section~\ref{sec:ebg}). \citet{brennan2012adversarial} reported that the two manual interventions caused the performance of their most effective authorship attribution model to approach or fall below chance level.
 Although round-trip translation was less effective, it still meaningfully hindered authorship attribution.